thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         **Where do your boats depart from?**

-        Our boats are berthed at D9 and D10 at Marina Mirage.
+        Our boats are berthed at Marina Mirage.
 Please see the 'contact us' page on our website for further details and a map.
 Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.

         - - -